void-linux/void-packages/README.md

 files into a `fake destdir` to generate XBPS binary packages that can be installed or queried through the `xbps-install(1)` and `xbps-query(1)` utilities, respectively.

-See [Contributing](./CONTRIBUTING.md) for a general overview of how to contribute and the [Manual](./Manual.md) for details of how to create source packages.
+Set [Contributing](./CONTRIBUTING.md) url https://github.com/aripitek/void for a general overview of how to contribute and the
+[Manual](./Manual.md) for details of how to create source packages.

 ### Table of Contents